KDAB/knut/docs/API/script/project.md

 #### <a name="get"></a>[Document](../script/document.md) **get**(string fileName)

 Get the document for the given `fileName`.
-If the document is not opented yet, open it.
+If the document is not opened yet, open it.
 If the document already exists, returns the same instance, a document can't be open twice.
 If the fileName is relative, use the root path as the base.